 • When to recognize when an AED is needed

 • What AEDs do

 There are significant gaps in broad AED awareness.
 How can any school with AEDs spread further awareness of their program today?

-1. New student orientation
+1. New student AND student-athlete orientation

 Incoming freshmen typically begin orientation a few days before returning students to learn the lay of the land.
 They’re given time to find their classes and ease into the leap from middle school to high school.
 Orientations are the perfect time to ensure students know (a) about SCA, (b) how to perform hands-only CPR, and (c) where their AED units are located on campus.

 SCA in athletes is especially common.
 Those in the athletic department must continuously spread awareness and be hyper aware of SCA and AED protocol.
 Coaches, trainers and athletes alike should all be familiar with where their AEDs are on campus and most importantly, where the nearest AED is with respect to their practice field.
 Beginning of season compliance meetings and first days of practice should include information and education on general AED protocol to ensure a “heart safe” environment.

 Bonus: allow returning students who are helping with orientation play a role in the education process; this will help instill the importance of AEDs in different grade levels and maximize the knowledge transfer process.

 2. Publish basic details of your AED program on your school’s website